Raising Cain: Box office

 The film was a modest box office success, grossing $37.1 million worldwide.

 Accolades

 Director's cut

 A Collector's Edition Blu-ray of the film featuring the director's cut as well as the theatrical cut was released on September 13, 2016.
 The director's cut features scenes that are reorganized as originally intended.
 The cut was originally edited by Peet Gelderblom, a director from the Netherlands and a long-time De Palma fan.
 He found out De Palma had regrets about the theatrical cut, created a fan edit to more closely resemble the original script, and posted the result on IndieWire in January 2012.
-De Palma came across Gelderblom's edit and was impressed by it, and successfully arranged to have the cut added to the Blu-ray release.
+De Palma came across Gelderblom's edit and was so impressed by it, he had Gelderblom supervise a high definition version of it for Blu-ray, which was released under the Director's Cut label, as De Palma felt that the edit has "restored the true story of Raising Cain".